 You’ll be entitled to 30 days’ holiday per annum, pro rata, for part-time employees.

 I applied online.
-I interviewed at J D Wetherspoon (Saint Albans, England).
+I interviewed at J D Wetherspoon (Bristol, England).